pinecoders/pinecoders.github.io/resources/README.md

 This document provides a list of Pine-related resources and tools.

-**Disclaimer**: PineCoders does not benefit from adoption of those tools and no links to them from this document contain referencing information which PineCoders benefits from.
+**Disclaimer**: PineCoders does not benefit from the adoption of these tools.
+Links to these tools do not contain referencing information benefiting PineCoders.
 While we select the tools and resources mentioned here, we do not endorse any of them and their inclusion here does not imply any guarantee of their worthiness.
 So please, before you decide to purchase anything, show due diligence and do your own research.

-> The idea for this list and its first version originated from @chrysopoetics, a TradingView member.
+> The original version of this list was written by @chrysopoetics, a TradingView member.
 We are grateful to him for allowing us to maintain it.
 Thanks Hermes!

 ### Table of Contents